-This tutorial demonstrates how to render a background image using Blender 2.8.
+This tutorial demonstrates how to render a background image using Blender 2.8 using a Camera Background Image.
 It also demonstrates how to create and apply a shadow catcher object.
 Combined these techniques can be used to superimpose a 3D object onto a flat image background with a shadow that aligns to the background image.

 Part 1 – Render a Background Image Using Blender 2.8.

 1. In the Outliner panel click on the camera object to select it.

 2. In the Properties panel click on the camera properties to select it.